HellEIN/impact-of-Satisfaction-with-financial-situation-of-household-effect-Feeling-of-happiness/README.md

 2. **Exploratory Data Analysis**:
    - Analyze and visualize the distribution of happiness and financial satisfaction.
 3. **Statistical Modeling**:
-   - Use ordinal regression to quantify the impact of financial satisfaction on happiness.
+   - Use linear regression to quantify the impact of financial satisfaction on happiness.
 4. **Regional Analysis**:
    - Create choropleth maps to highlight regional differences using GeoPandas and Plotly.
 5. **Visualization**: